 You might not be familiar with W.C.
 Handy but everyone knows his music: “St. Louis Blues” is the most recorded jazz composition of the first half of the 20th Century.
-His lovely “Memphis Blues” is frequently recorded and many of his classic Blues like “Loveless Love,” “Beale Street Blues” and “Yellow Dog Blues” were either written by Handy or adapted from the raw folk-Blues that he dedicated himself to collecting and publishing.
+His lovely “Memphis Blues” is frequently recorded and many of his classic blues like “Loveless Love,” “Beale Street Blues” and “Yellow Dog Blues” were either written by Handy or adapted from the raw folk-blues that he dedicated himself to collecting and publishing.

 During his life, and after his passing in 1958, Handy received a steady stream of tributes, honors and awards: * a 1928 concert of his music at Carnegie Hall, * a park and statue in Memphis, * two Hollywood film musicals based on his life story, * posthumous hall of fame awards from the Grammys and Nashville songwriters association, * a United States postage stamp bearing his name and portrait, * today, numerous music and cultural festivals are held in his name.

 “St. Louis Blues” was by far Handy’s biggest hit.
 It provided him a handsome income throughout his life.
 “St. Louis Blues” is the MOST recorded Jazz tune of the first half of the 20th Century.
-For instance checking Brian Rust’s JAZZ DISCOGRAPHY for the years 1897-42 I found almost TWICE AS MANY LISTINGS for St. Louis Blues than for ANY OTHER COMPOSITION.
+For instance checking Brian Rust’s JAZZ DISCOGRAPHY for the years 1897-42 I found almost TWICE as many listings for St. Louis Blues than for ANY OTHER COMPOSITION.

 Recordings of “St. Louis Blues” made the top-twenty on music charts 21 times between 1914 and 1948.
-At least three Hollywood films were made under the title “St. Louis Blues”: * a 1929 short featuring Bessie Smith; * a 1939 musical starring Dorothy Lamour, and * in 1958 Nat Cole played the role of Mr. Handy.
+At least three Hollywood films were made under the title St. Louis Blues: * a 1929 short featuring Bessie Smith; * a 1939 musical starring Dorothy Lamour, and * in 1958 Nat Cole played the role of Mr. Handy.

 According to Handy, ‘Yellow Dog’ was local slang for the Yazoo-Delta Railroad near Clarksdale, Mississippi around the end of the 19th Century.
 Handy heard the song from a wandering Blues guitarist at a small country railroad station; a decade later in 1914 he published his interpretation.

 “Aunt Hagar” was originally conceived by Handy as a much slower, sadder dirge.
-He based it on a mournful musical motif he’d once heard sung by a washer woman as she hung clothes one cold night, singing, “yo’ clothes looks lonesome hangin’ on de line.”
+He based it on a mournful musical motif he’d once heard sung by a washer woman as she hung clothes one cold night, singing, “yo’ clothes looks lonesome, hangin’ on de line.”

 Religious and biblical references are not unusual in his music.
 For instance, the biblical figure Hagar (an Egyptian) was servant to Sarah, wife of Abraham.
 Because Sarah was barren she gave Hagar to Abraham as concubine so that he could sire a child.
-In his autobiography Handy explained that, “negroes often spoke of themselves as Aunt Hagar’s children.”
+In his autobiography Handy explained that, "negros often spoke of themselves as Aunt Hagar’s children.”

 “Joe Turner’s Blues” memorializes the shameful practice of entrapping poor black men for work gangs.
 The brother of a one-time Tennessee governor, Joe Turney became infamous for luring them to crap games, or by false imprisonment; chaining together up to eighty prisoners at a time for delivery to work farms or penitentiary.

 In “Joe Turner’s Blues” Handy tells the story from the victims point of view.
-The definitive recording was, appropriately enough, made by Big Joe Turner.
+The definitive recording was made, appropriately enough, by Big Joe Turner.

-THE STORY OF BEALE ST. BLUES
+The STORY of BEALE St. BLUES

 Beginning around 1909, William Christopher Handy lived in Memphis, TN for about a decade.
-By then he had travelled widely and was a pretty well established musician and bandleader.
+By then he had traveled widely and was a pretty well established musician and bandleader.
 There he quickly became a popular celebrity and flourished, launching a company for publishing his own music, due partly to the huge success of his “Memphis Blues,” which was originally conceived as a ditty for the mayoral campaign of the infamous political boss, E.H.
 Crump.

 Among his favorite venues was the wildest and rowdiest section of the Beale Street district.
 The original ‘Beale Avenue’ district of Memphis arose after the Civil War as a respectable, predominantly black neighborhood of churches, homes and a grand opera house.
 But by the early 1900s, as Memphis became an important crossroads, it sprouted the notorious “Beale Street” section.